robbiew/python-api-to-ansi/README.md

 USE AT YOUR OWN RISK.
 ALWAYS BACKUP FILES.
 ---
-Example python (python3) scripts showing how to build a [Mystic BBS menu](http://wiki.mysticbbs.com/doku.php?id=menus) file that incorporates data from an external API.
+Example python3 scripts showing how to build an ANSI art/text file that incorporates data from an external API.

 /bgg-example uses a [Board Game Geek python API](https://github.com/lcosmin/boardgamegeek).